semiversus/htlrbian/README.md

 4. Enter your HTL Rankweil username and password and save the file
 5. Unmount the SD card and boot your Raspberry Pi with the SD card
 6. The Raspberry Pi will announce its IP address via https://ip.semiversus.com.
 If your computer supports *Bonjour Service* you can ping your Raspberry via hostname `pi-max-muster.local` (in this case the username was `max.muster`).
-7. Use SSH client [Putty](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) to connect to your Raspberry Pi.
+7. Use SSH client [Putty](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) or Shellinabox (using webbrowser and your IP) to connect to your Raspberry Pi.
 8. Username for login is `pi`, password is your HTL Rankweil password

 ![Putty Connection](documentation/putty.png)